Camp HOPE America – Oregon

 In 2014, A Safe Place Family Justice Center participated in the model by bringing children of program participants from A Safe Place to Camp HOPE California.
 Feedback from the local campers was overwhelmingly positive, and these experiences allowed advocates and counselors to learn from this valuable work.
 It also served as a catalyst to establish the model in Oregon so that more children from A Safe Place have increased access to this valuable opportunity.

-• Make a pledge of financial support towards this three-year launch of Camp HOPE Oregon
+- Make a pledge of financial support towards Camp HOPE Oregon

-• Engage your friends and colleagues to sponsor a child at Camp HOPE Oregon
+- Engage your friends and colleagues to sponsor a camper at Camp HOPE Oregon

-Clackamas Women’s Services (CWS) will serve as the lead service provider and fiscal sponsor for this project on behalf of A Safe Place Family Justice Center for Clackamas County.
-Development Director Chris Wilhite, is available to discuss your involvement and support.
-Chris can be reached at 503-557-5820 or email@example.com.
+Clackamas Women’s Services will serve as the lead service provider and fiscal sponsor for this project on behalf of A Safe Place Family Justice Center for Clackamas County.
+Development Director Brenda Kinoshita, is available to discuss your involvement and support.
+Brenda can be reached at 503-557-5820 or email@example.com.